fabfab1/EnCAB/EnCAB/README.md

 # EnCAB
 > Work in progress

-Python program to generate static HTML pages from algorithms codes.
+Python program to update static website with indexes and algorithms.

 ## Getting started

+Required Python 3.
-This code will install the program in the EnCAB directory:
+To install the program in the EnCAB directory:
 ```shell
 git clone https://github.com/fabfab1/EnCAB.git
 cd EnCAB/EnCAB